 NCR Corporation is a leading global technology company that provides innovative products and services that enable businesses to connect, interact and transact with their customers and enhance their customer relationships by addressing consumer demand for convenience, value and individual service.
-Our portfolio of self-service and assisted-service solutions serve customers in the financial services, retail, hospitality, travel and gaming and entertainment industries and include automated teller machines (ATMs), self service kiosks and point of sale devices, as well as software applications that can be used by consumers to enable them to interact with businesses from their computer or mobile device.
+Our portfolio of self-service and assisted-service solutions serve customers in the financial services, retail, hospitality, telecommunications, travel and gaming industries and include automated teller machines (ATMs), self service kiosks and point of sale devices, as well as software applications that can be used by consumers to enable them to interact with businesses from their computer or mobile device.
 We also complement these product solutions by offering a complete portfolio of services to help customers design, deploy and support our technology tools.
 We also resell third-party networking products and provide related service offerings in the telecommunications and technology sectors.

-Starting January 1, 2011, we began management of our business on a line of business basis, changing from the previous model of geographic business segments, and during 2011, we had five operating segments: Financial Services, Retail Solutions, Hospitality and Specialty Retail, Entertainment and Emerging Industries.
+Starting January 1, 2011, we began management of our business on a line of business basis, changing from the previous model of geographic business segments, and during 2011, we had four operating segments: Financial Services, Retail Solutions, Hospitality and Specialty Retail and Emerging Industries.
 This change to our management system, and the resulting changes to our segment reporting for fiscal year 2011 and future periods, is further described in Note 1, "Description of Business and Significant Accounting Policies," of the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report.
-Each of our lines of business derives its revenues by selling products and services in each of the sales theaters in which NCR operates, except for Entertainment, which currently operates primarily in the North America theater.
+Each of our lines of business derives its revenues by selling products and services in each of the sales theaters in which NCR operates.